 The wisdom of crowds: the future of crowdsourcing, cocreation and self organization

 How can we harness this intelligence and everybody’s participation to tackle complex problems such as a healthy lifestyle and clean environment.
-Read more in my book, the result of foresight study of three years.

 Digital democracy, the impact of social media on politics